CropXR/documentation/docs/research-drive/connecting-to-research-drive/Via-Rclone.md

 Replace:
 - `YOUR_APP_USERNAME` with your email address that you use to login to Research Drive
 - `YOUR_OBSCURED_PASSWORD` with the obscured password from step 3
+- 'YOUR_WEBDAV_URL' with the URL from step 4

+If you have previously setup this configuration with owncloud, the password needs to be regenerated from within Research Drive, and the password, url and the vendor need to be updated in the config.

 ## Mounting Commands